shoaibsajid1/Zeppelin/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 ## More Info

-You can find me on the zeppelin support server! at https://discord.gg/9bCGvGw5rT
+You can also find me on the zeppelin support server! at https://discord.gg/9bCGvGw5rT